tnowak22/e50/wiki/python_raspi.md

 # Setting up Python on the Raspberry Pi

 All of the coding done for this project used python.
 Before we begin running scripts on the Raspberry Pi, we need to make sure the environment is set and all the necessary python libraries are installed.
-The Raspberry Pi ran python version 3.7.2, which was the latest version packaged in the Raspberry Pi operating system.&#x20;
+The Raspberry Pi ran **python version 3.9.2**.

 Most Raspberry Pis come with python installed.
 Ensure that python3 is installed on the Raspi.
 In the terminal, run the command `python3 --version`.
 If it returns with "Python 3.X.X", then python3 is already installed.
-If not, run:
+We also need to install the `python3-dev` and `python3-venv` packages.
+All three can be installed using the following commands.

     sudo apt update
-    sudo apt install python3
+    sudo apt install python3 python3-dev

 Next, check if pip3 is installed.
 In the same manner, in the terminal run `pip3 --version`.
 If it returns with a version number, then it is installed.
 If not, run: